Devilquest/LiveSplit-AutoSplitters/Streets of Rage 2/README.md

 * SEGA Game Room

 ## Features
-* **Works for any region, difficulty and for both one and two player modes.**
+* **Compatible with all regions, difficulties, and both one and two-player modes.**
-* **Auto Start:** Starts the timer when you can move your character at the start of Stage 1.
+* **Auto Start:** Initiates the timer when you gain control of your character at the beginning of Stage 1.
-* **Auto Split:** Split the timer at the end of every stage.
+* **Auto Split:** Split the timer at the end of each stage.
 The final split is done when the title: Stage 8 Clear appear.
-You can choose different split options.
-See the [Splits](#splits) section.
+Various split options are available.
+Refer to the [Splits](#splits) section for details.
 * **Auto Reset:** Reset the timer when you reset the emulator.

 ## Options
-* **Split On: Clear Title - Stage Transition:** Choose when the Stage Split is done.
+* **Split On: Clear Title - Stage Transition:** Choose when the Stage Split is triggered.
-	* **Checked:** The stage split will be performed when the title \"Stage X Clear\" appear.
+	* **Checked:** The stage split is triggered when the title "Stage X Clear" appears.
-	* **Unchecked:** The stage split will be performed on the black screen after the score screen fades.
+	* **Unchecked:** The stage split is triggered on the black screen after the score screen fades.

-* **Subsplits:** By default there are only 8 splits, one for each stage, but there are options to set splits for every time the screen change.
-See the [Splits](#splits) section.
+* **Subsplits:** By default there are only 8 splits, one for each stage.
+However, there are options to set splits for every screen transition.
+See the [Splits](#splits) section for details.

 ## Splits
-For the Auto Splitter to work properly there must be at least 8 one for each stage.
-By default, the split is done at the end of every stage.
-But there are some options to configure the split when the screen changes, for example when you defeat Jack and enter the Barbon’s Bar in Stage 1.
-Or even, there are options to made splits for every stage 4, stage 7 and stage 8 elevators enemy waves.
-Each stage’s subsplit can be enabled individually.
-See the examples below:
+For the Auto Splitter to work properly, you must have at least 8 splits, one for each stage.
+By default, the split occurs at the end of each stage.
+Nevertheless, you have the option to configure the split to trigger when the screen changes, such as when you defeat Jack and enter Barbon’s Bar in Stage 1.
+Additionally, there are options to create splits for the elevator waves in stages 4, 7, and 8.
+Each stage's subsplits can be enabled individually.
+Examples are provided below:

 **Example for default 8 splits:**
 * Stage 1